sid-707/BugCatcher/README.md

 Run `gcloud app browse` to open the app in the browser.

+Go to `https://bugcatcher-404002.uc.r.appspot.com/` for the app on line.

 # Architecture

 e.g. Frontend (react) allows photo upload.
 Photo is sent to backend for ML analysis.
 Response sent back to frontend.